-Currently, she covers the Santa Clara County Board of Supervisors in addition to the South Bay communities of Cupertino and Sunnyvale for BANG.
-Some of the topics she has reported on throughout her career are breaking news, education, technology, local and national politics, crime, courts and development.
+Khalida Zohal Sarwari is a journalist with more than 10 years of news reporting experience in San Francisco and Silicon Valley.
+Currently, she covers the Santa Clara County Board of Supervisors in addition to the Silicon Valley communities of Cupertino and Sunnyvale for the Bay Area News Group.
+Some of the topics she has reported on throughout her career are breaking news, business, education, technology, social issues, local and state politics, elections, crime, courts and development.

 A first-generation Afghan-American, Khalida spent a part of her childhood in Iran before moving with her family to the U.S. and eventually settling in Northern California at the age of 7.
-She has been passionate about writing and story-telling from a young age when she would spend hours writing short stories, poems and newspaper stories.
+She has been passionate about writing and story-telling from a young age when she would spend hours penning short stories, poems and newspaper stories.

 In her spare time, she enjoys spending time with her family and friends, traveling, reading, being outdoors, trying new recipes, perfecting her espresso game, practicing yoga and devouring anything related to science, tech or fashion.